chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 - DropBox experienced an outage.
 - The user has reached their [daily bandwidth allowance](https://www.dropbox.com/plans?trigger=nr) from their DropBox. [more info](https://help.dropbox.com/files-folders/share/banned-links).

-#### 5. Start Upload Task
+#### 5. Start Container

 The upload step function will start an upload container and provide all of the parameters required to run.
-The upload container will change the upload status in the upload table to _Uploading_ before streaming.
+The container will change the upload status in the upload table to _Uploading_ before downloading.

 #### 6. Stream File

-The shared link is used to stream the file from one cloud to another.
-The most time will be spent streaming the file from the DropBox to S3.
+The shared link is used to download the file from DropBox into the container.
 DropBox offers a way to validate the integrity of a download by providing a hash of the data, for example [Dropbox Content Hash](https://www.dropbox.com/developers/reference/content-hash).
-As the data is streaming from the CSP, the hash of the file will be calculated as it arrives, and again as it's uploaded to S3.
+As the data is downloaded, the hash of the file will be calculated as it arrives.
+For calculating the checksum while downloading, [checksumming_io](https://github.com/HumanCellAtlas/checksumming_io) can be used.
+If the final hash does not match, then the download process will be retried.

+While download the file, the upload container will periodically check if the job has been canceled using the upload table.
+If the upload status is _Cancel Pending_, the upload container will stop the stream, delete any data that has been downloaded, and set the status of the upload to cancelled.

+Where possible, the progress of the download will be calculated and updated in the upload table.

+#### 7. Validation

+#### 8. Upload

+Once the file have been validated, it will be uploaded to S3.
 The [Content-MD5 header](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#API_PutObject_RequestSyntax) will be used when uploading to S3 to verify the integrity of each chunk.
 The AWS SDK will be useful in simplifying the upload to S3.
-For calculating the checksum while streaming, [checksumming_io](https://github.com/HumanCellAtlas/checksumming_io) can be used.
-If the final hash does not match, then the upload process will be retried.

-While streaming the file, the upload container will periodically check if the upload has been canceled using the upload table.
-If the upload status is _Cancel Pending_, the upload container will stop the stream, delete any data that has been uploaded, and set the status of the upload to cancelled.

-Where possible, the progress of the upload will be calculated and updated in the upload table.

-#### 7. Retry
+#### 9. Retry

 If the upload fails for any reason, the upload container will mark the status of the upload as _Waiting_.
 If the error can be retried a retry response will be returned by the upload container.
 The step function will handle retrying the